 EFFECT OF SUBSTITUTION: Does the proposed substitution affect other work (adverse or otherwise)?
-No Yes (If yes, explain) Tes (II yes, explain) Substitution changes contract time: No Yes Add/Deduct Days Savings/Credit to Owner \$ Extra Cost to Owner \$ CONTRACTOR'S STATEMENT OF COMFORMANCE OF PROPOSED SUBSTITU I/we have investigated the proposed substitution and (a) believe that it is equal or supering respects including function, appearance and quality to specified product, except as state (b) will provide same warranty and servicing requirements as specified for specified product, (c) have included complete cost data and implications of the substitution, (d) will pay for changes to the building design, including any additional A/E fees, and special inspection caused by the use of this product, (e) will coordinate the incorporation of the proposed substitution in the work and (f) waive future claims for added cost to Contract caused by substitution. d By: Date:
+No Yes (If yes, explain) Substitution changes contract time: No Yes Add/Deduct Days Savings/Credit to Owner \$ Extra Cost to Owner \$ CONTRACTOR'S STATEMENT OF COMFORMANCE OF PROPOSED SUBSTITU I/we have investigated the proposed substitution and (a) believe that it is equal or superior respects including function, appearance and quality to specified product, except as stated (b) will provide same warranty and servicing requirements as specified for specified product (c) have included complete cost data and implications of the substitution, (d) will pay for changes to the building design, including any additional A/E fees, and special inspection caused by the use of this product, (e) will coordinate the incorporation of the proposed substitution in the work and (f) waive future claims for added cost to Contract caused by substitution. ed By: Date: , TECT'S REVIEW AND ACTION Substitution is Accepted

-Bates Sheppard House Komatsu Architecture
+Substitution is Rejected

-Substitution is Rejected Resubmit and provide additional information
+Resubmit and provide additional information

 Architect Date: